cedricngd/Personnal-Traveler-Checklist-2018/README.md

 # Personnal Traveller Checklist

-This is a repo for a student project of Ionic app **Members:** Cédric NGUYEN DUC
+This is a repo for a student project of Ionic app

+**Members:** Cédric NGUYEN DUC

 **Client:** Amadeus

-**Purpose:** help the user to prepare his trip with automated customed todo list
+**Purpose:** help the user to prepare his trip with an automated and customed todo list

 ## Getting Started